ARSHEENA/ARSHEENA.github.io/week4.3.md

 ### 3D printer assignment

-Francisco asked me to Print a clip Filament reels tightly to clip 2.85mm filament for keeping all your filament constrained during storage ,Francisco gave me the design  to print a clip ,then asked to print it within 2 hours..
+Francisco asked me to Print a clip Filament reels tightly to clip 2.85mm filament for keeping all your filament constrained during storage ,Francisco gave me the design  to print a clip ,then asked to print it within 2 hours.

 [http://www.thingiverse.com/thing:520205/#files](http://www.thingiverse.com/thing:520205/#files)